 Malware ("computer viruses") has been a concern since the 1980’s.
 It’s an awareness and training topic we update/refresh frequently, never failing to find something new to discuss.

 In 2017, we focused on ransomware, a ‘real and present danger’ at the time with several high-profile organizations suffering disruptive and very costly incidents.
 In 2018, surprisingly, the ransomware appeared to have declined as cryptocurrency mining Trojans increased ... but ransomware remained an issue in 2019, particularly for insecure corporations staffed by unaware workers.

 So long as malware risks remain significant, we can’t afford to ignore them.
 Luckily, generic control measures such as workers’ vigilance (awareness!), patching, backups, incident management and business continuity management are appropriate regardless of the particular incident scenarios that may unfold.
 Antivirus software is part of the solution – a major part, admittedly.
 It’s necessary but not sufficient.
-That’s one of the awareness messages for 2019.
+That’s one of the awareness messages.

 - Introduce and explain malware in plain English, providing general context and background information, emphasizing what’s new in this area;